axeper/portfolio/README.md

-## Link summary
+## Personal Projects and Useful Links

-Here is a list of some of the assignments that I have done.
+Data Science is a field that moves extremely fast.
+Here is my attempt at gathering useful practical knowledge.

 ## Next Word Prediction App [R, Shiny, NLP]